fastapi/fastapi/docs/pt/docs/deployment/docker.md

 ## Imagem Docker com Poetry

-If you use <a href="https://python-poetry.org/" class="external-link" target="_blank">Poetry</a> to manage your project's dependencies, you could use Docker multi-stage building:
 Se você usa <a href="https://python-poetry.org/" class="external-link" target="_blank">Poetry</a> para gerenciar as dependências do seu projeto, pode usar a construção multi-estágio do Docker:

 ```{ .dockerfile .annotate }